 Now this may be apocryphal but we all like a good story… that’s why fiction sells.

 Unless you have been living under a rock all these years, you know exactly what I’m talking about.
-The Super Bowl XXXVIII halftime show controversy – when Justin Timberlake tore off Janet Jackson’s clothes revealing her right breast adorned with a nipple shield.
+The Super Bowl XXXVIII halftime show controversy, also known as the ‘wardrobe malfunction‘ – when Justin Timberlake tore off Janet Jackson’s clothes revealing her right breast adorned by a nipple shield.
 The other one was “left” to our imagination.
 Bad pun?
 I know.

 Karim contacted two of his colleagues at Paypal – Steve Chen and Chad Hurley – and the three of them started bouncing ideas.
 At one time they had even thought of making a video version of an online dating service because they were influenced by the popular “Hot or Not” rating web site.